Office Dates: Jan 03, 2011 -

 Born in Jackson, Wyoming, Mead was raised on the family ranch in Teton County.
 He has a bachelor’s degree from Trinity University in San Antonio and a law degree from the University of Wyoming.

-Mead has served as a county and federal prosecutor, practiced in a private firm, and served as United States Attorney for Wyoming from October 2001 to June 2007.
-All this legal service was in Wyoming.
-After he stepped down as U.S. Attorney, Mead and his wife Carol returned full time to operating their farming and ranching business in southeast Wyoming.
+Mead has served as a county and federal prosecutor, practiced in a private firm and served as United States Attorney for Wyoming from October 2001 to June 2007.
+After he stepped down as U.S. attorney, he returned full time to operating their farming and ranching business in southeast Wyoming.